Routing with StreetMap Premium in ArcGIS Pro

 Note:

 The mobile map package is available in either GCS_WGS_1984 uncompressed or WGS84 Web Mercator (Auxiliary Sphere) compressed formats.
 The GCS_WGS_1984 uncompressed format is optimized for routing in ArcGIS Pro and routing services in ArcGIS Enterprise.
 The network dataset is uncompressed for users who require more performant network analysis; the trade-off is a larger dataset due to the data not being compressed.
-ArcGIS Navigator and ArcGIS Runtime users should continue to use the WGS84 Web Mercator (Auxiliary Sphere) compressed format.
+The network dataset for Morocco.mmpk, for example, is extracted to the C:\Users\<UserName>\Documents\ArcGIS\Packages\Morocco_<unique#>\commondata folder.
+The network dataset is made up of the middleeastandafrica.geodatabase (the mobile geodatabase) and the middleeastandafrica.tn folder.

 The geographic extent of the network dataset may vary based on the mobile map package that you download or the geography that you license.
 If you are importing the StreetMap Premium mobile map package format into ArcGIS Pro, the imported map (StreetMap Dark or StreetMap Day) contains the Routing_ND network dataset at the bottom of the Contents pane.
 This network dataset is available for routing in ArcGIS Pro as long as you are licensed for the ArcGIS Network Analyst extension and the proper regional StreetMap Premium extension.
-The Routing_ND network dataset can be added to ArcGIS Pro with the Add Data button, and is available for network analysis as long as you have the ArcGIS Network Analyst extension (.mmpk format) or the appropriate StreetMap Premium license file (*.sdlic) installed (.gdb format).
+The Routing_ND network dataset can be added to ArcGIS Pro with the Add Data button and is available for network analysis as long as you have the ArcGIS Network Analyst extension (.mmpk format) or the appropriate StreetMap Premium license file (*.sdlic) installed (.gdb format).

 For more information about using routing services in ArcGIS Pro, see Create a network analysis layer.